olisheldon/AdventOfCode23/README.md

-# AdventOfCode23
+# Advent of Code 2023

-My solutions to Advent of Code 2023 written in C++ and Python
+My solutions to Advent of Code 2023 in Python.

-Each day contains a README with the days problem information, and my thought process behind the choice of algorithm for given solution.